AnujPatil110377/address_api/README.md

   "explanation": "string"
 }
 ```

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Google Gemini AI for address comparison
-- Next.js team for the amazing framework
-- TailwindCSS for styling utilities

-## Support

-For support, please open an issue in the GitHub repository.

-## Deployment on Netlify

-1. Push your code to GitHub
-2. Connect your repository to Netlify
-3. Configure environment variables in Netlify:
-   - Go to Site settings → Environment variables
-   - Add `GOOGLE_API_KEY` with your Gemini API key
-4. Deploy your site

-Note: Never commit your actual API key to the repository.